Skip to main content

 What this format provides

-The ethdebug/format specification defines schemas for:
+ethdebug/format defines schemas including:

 • Pointers — Describe where data lives at runtime, including dynamic locations that depend on execution state